noxxi/personal-rss-reader/README.md

 - Referrer-Policy is set to same-origin, so that no HTTP-Referer is send when opening or including content from external sites.

+## Open Tabs in Background

+To have a workflow where tabs from the reader are opened in the background one can use the browser extension in webext-background-tab/.
+See there for installation.

 ## How it looks like

 ### ItemView - List of new items to read